-These small rolls can be bought from stalls or bakeries and there are a range of types of fish to choose from.
-The most popular is probably matjes (herring), which doesn’t look too appealing but is quite delicious.
+These small rolls can be bought from stalls or bakeries and there’s a range of types of fish to choose from.
+The most popular fischbotchen is matjes (herring), which doesn’t look too appealing but is quite delicious.
 As well as fish, you’ll also get onion, sauce, and perhaps a bit of lettuce.

 Currywurst is by no means limited to Berlin (you’ll find it all over Germany), but the city’s inhabitants have certainly made it their own.
-A grilled sausage is sliced, arranged on a small paper tray, covered with a tomato-based sauce, and liberally sprinkled with curry powder.
+Currywurst is grilled sausage, sliced, arranged on a small paper tray, covered with a tomato-based sauce, and liberally sprinkled with curry powder.

 It’s eaten with a tiny fork, may be accompanied by a roll, and generally costs around €3.

-What’s your favourite German snack?
+What’s your favourite German food?
 Leave a comment below!